KanWu10/FE595-Final-Project/README.md

 We attempted to use the following websites: <reuters.com> and <finance.yahoo.com>.
 However, only reuters.com was accessible for large-scale scraping, all other websites either blocked the scraping request , or did not properly organize news into corresponding stocks.
 Thus, we used only www.reuters.com  news article.
 Another reason why we choose this data is that the scope of the text is relatively large, which also increases the reliability and rationality of our subsequent emotional analysis.
 #### Step 2: (by Shijie Cai)
+Data processing
+For data accuracy，we did the following steps:
+1. If the news title does not contain the company’s name, it means the news has nothing to do with the company.
+So, we give the news a score as 0.
+In an other word, we only analysis the news with its company’s name.
+2. If there are several news items in a day, the average score is counted.
+3. If there is no corresponding stock price on that day of the news (maybe weekend or holiday), the score is 0.
+Brief Correlation analysis（sentiment score and stock price change）
 #### Step 3: (by Kan Wu)
 In this step I used two methods to do the prediction: linear regression and support vector regression.
 And these predictors were chosen: "Adjusted close price", "Volume", "HL_PCT( (High price - Low price)/ Adjusted price)", "PCT_change( (Close price - Open price)/ Adjusted close price)", "Sentiment".